zeb-hicks/wave2docs/src/architecture.md

 </table>

 ### Architecture

 The Wave2 CPU has 8 constant and 8* general purpose registers.

-Wave2's architecture is designed such that most operations are SIMD, affecting all four words of their respective vectors.
+Wave2's architecture is designed such that most operations are [SIMD](/arch/simd.md), affecting all four words of their respective [vectors](/vectors.md).

 In addition, it is a multi-user simulation.
-Each user has their own pair of cores, and are all executed concurrently as they mutate their private state as well as the shared memory region.
+Each user has multiple cores, and all users and their cores are executed concurrently.

-The bytes in memory are stored in little-endian order.
+The bytes in [memory](/memory.md) are stored in little-endian order.
 Bytes from user writes, such as from chat or when loading binaries, are interpreted as big-endian, and then written to memory in little-endian.

-The vector words are also in little-endian order, such that the least significant component (X) is the first in memory.

-As such the memory order begins at the least significant byte of the least significant
+The vector words are also in little-endian order, such that the least significant component `X` is the first in memory.
+The memory order begins at the least significant byte, with the least significant word first.

----

-All CPU registers are SIMD vectors, holding a quartet of 16-bit words.<br>Some special instructions can operate on vectors as an octuplet of 8-bit words.
+All CPU registers are [SIMD vectors](/arch/simd.md), holding a quartet of 16-bit words.<br>Some special instructions can operate on vectors as an octuplet of 8-bit words.

 Memory is addressed by 16-bit words.
 Each memory address maps to a single word within its vector.